 the area to start the numbing process, and then inject an

 anesthetic to complete it.
-Many dentists will give you
+Some dentists will give you

 nitrous oxide gas (laughing gas) to reduce your pain and help you

 - Sometimes use a small sheet of rubber on a metal frame

 (rubber dam) to target the decayed tooth and to stop liquid and tooth chips